 The Regional Council recognises the need to focus on the full life cycle of waste from generation to disposal, and that waste is a wasted resource.
 The Regional Council and the Region's Territorial Authorities have similar responsibilities for the control of adverse effects from the storage, transport, use and disposal of hazardous substances.
 These responsibilities need to be clarified to prevent overlaps, gaps and inconsistencies.

-The Regional Council also has responsibilities for identifying and monitoring contaminated land and Territorial Authorities are responsible for the "prevention or mitigation of any adverse effects of the development, subdivision, or use of contaminated land" (ss30(1)(ca) and 31(1)(b)(iia) RMA).
+The Regional Council also has responsibilities for the "prevention or mitigation of any adverse effects of the development, subdivision, or use of contaminated land" (ss30(1)(ca) and 31(1)(b)(iia) RMA).